Seyma-de/Weather-app/README.md

 ## Features

 - Retrieves the user's location and provides weather information.
-- Displays real-time weather data, including temperature, humidity, wind speed, and an illustrative icon.
-- Provides a suitable background image based on the time of day.
+- Provides an appropriate icon based on the time of day
 - User-friendly interface for easy usage.

 ## Usage